Fletcher Skidmore

 Fletcher Lee Skidmore (May 12, 1898 - September 10, 1965) was a college football player.

-Early years
+Early life

 Skidmore was born May 12, 1898, in Decatur, Alabama, to James Sells and Bertha Weeber Skidmore.

 Sewanee

 Skidmore was a prominent tackle for the Sewanee Tigers football team of Sewanee: The University of the South.
 He was also a member of the track team.
 At one time he held the record for the 16 pound shot put.
+Skidmore also competed for the Sewanee Tigers track and field team as a hammer thrower.
 While at Sewanee and for some years after, he lived in Winchester, Tennessee.

 1921

 In the 17-0 victory over Alabama, Skidmore gave the Tigers an early 3–0 lead with his 40-yard field goal in the first quarter.
 He was selected All-Southern.